section-engineering-education/engineering-education/articles/variables-data-types-and-control-statements-in-c#/index.md

 ### 4. Float

-The `float` store a fraction number and a decimal number of up to 6 decimal digits.
-We should add an **F** at the end of the decimal number to specify that it is a float number.
+The `float` is used to store a fractional number and a decimal number of up to 6 decimal digits.
+We should add an **F** at the end of the decimal number to specify that it is a `float`.

 **Example**: